kindtek/devels-playground/README.md

 &nbsp;

-## One line of code pasted into a terminal will set up a ready to go developer environment on a Windows 10+ (macOS support coming soon) machine.
-With little more than a few key strokes, a suite of developer productivity software such as Github, VSCode, Docker Desktop will be installed on top of setting up your machine with Hyper-V, WSL, and other Virtual Machine optimization features
+## With little more than a few key strokes and restarts, a suite of essential developer productivity software such as WSL, Github, VSCode, Docker Desktop, Python and more will be installed giving you a sandboxed virtual environment on your Windows 10+ machine in a matter of minutes.
+Included is a tool called the Devel's Playground that lets you choose from thousands of highly customizable Docker images straight from the Docker Hub.
+It will automatically install a lightweight image for you to try at the end of the install.
+These custom images [(described further down here)](https://github.com/kindtek/devels-workshop#image-versions) were built with the Docker files hosted on this repo and are easily customizable for yourself

 &nbsp;